commercetools/enzyme-extensions/README.md

   // the Mouse component's implementation.
   // This is great to keep test concerns separate. const wrapper = shallow(<App />)
     .find(Mouse)
-      // This is where we are actually using the renderProp function
+    // This is where we are actually using the drill function
     // Since we defined it on the prototype in the Installation step,
     // it does not need to be imported into the test itself.
-      // The first argument is the name of the prop we want to call,
+    // We can call any property dynamically and even derive the property to
-      // all remaining arguments are passed as the arguments of the
+    // call depending on the props which are passed as the arguments of the
-      // render prop call
-      .renderProp('render', 2, 4);
-  });
+    // function passed to `drill`.
+    .drill(props => props.render(10, 20));

   it('should render the mouse position', () => {
-    expect(wrapper.equals(<div>Cursor is at 2</div>)).toBe(true);
+    expect(wrapper.equals(<div>Cursor is at 10 20</div>)).toBe(true);
   });
 });
 ```

-## Other functions

-`renderProp` is built as an easy to use test helper for the most common cases.
+Enzyme's `renderProp` is built as an easy to use test helper for the most common cases.
 In case you need more control, you can use `drill` instead. `drill` offers more flexibility as:

 * the prop-to-call can be derived from the other props